Sorokintech/weather-app/README.md

 ## Stack

-This project has been built with React, Styled-Components and [using API from weatherstack] (https://weatherstack.com)
+This project has been built with React, Styled-Components and [using API from weatherstack](https://weatherstack.com).